Introducing Khiva (Xiva)

-Khiva’s name, redolent of slave caravans, barbaric cruelty and terrible journeys across deserts and steppes infested with wild tribesmen, struck fear into all but the boldest 19th-century hearts.
-Nowadays it’s a mere 35km southwest of Urgench, past cotton bushes and fruit trees.
+Khiva’s name, redolent of slave caravans, barbaric cruelty, terrible desert journeys and steppes infested with wild tribesmen, struck fear into all but the boldest 19th-century hearts.
+Nowadays it’s a friendly and welcoming Silk Road old town that's very well set up for tourism, and a mere 35km southwest of the major transport hub of Urgench.

-A few of the historic buildings in Ichon-Qala are functioning mosques or shrines, but most are museums.
-You can see it all in a day trip from Urgench, but you’ll take it in better by staying longer.
-Khiva is at its best by night when the moonlit silhouettes of the tilting columns and medressas, viewed from twisting alleyways, work their magic.
+You can see it all in a daytrip from Urgench, but you’ll absorb it better by staying longer.
+Khiva is at its best at dawn, sunset and by night, when the moonlit silhouettes of the tilting columns and medressas, viewed from twisting alleyways, work their magic.